 Help your school reduce lunchtime waste by starting a Trash Free Lunch program.
-Teach and encourage students to reduce waste by packing food and drinks brought from home in reusable containers instead of single-use plastics in addition to bringing reusable utensils and cloth napkins.
+Teach and encourage students to reduce waste by packing food and drinks from home in reusable containers instead of single-use plastics along with reusable utensils and cloth napkins.
 Reducing your lunchtime waste goes a long way in creating a more sustainable school campus.

 This toolkit address the following Science and Engineering Practices (SEPs) within the Performance Expectations of NGSS for Grades: K-2 and 3-5

 - Planning and Carrying out Investigations

 - Students will analyze packed home lunches to determine whether or not they are Trash Free